Regardless of anything, I think we’re all glad 2020 is over, though there is one last thing from that year to wrap up…

 The takeaway is that while the Academy is notoriously inconsistent when it comes to “Best Picture” nominees, you can generally use a given lineup to gauge how strong its respective year was in terms of creative output.
 The lineup for the 91st ceremony perfectly captured the opposing forces sabotaging earnest auteur-driven works in 2018 whereas the lineup for the 92nd ceremony correctly indicated a return to form in 2019.

-With that bit of rambling out of the way, I think it’s about time we get started.
+With the stage set, I think it’s about time we get started.
 As usual, this list isn’t intended to be a prediction as to which film will win.
 I’ve reviewed all eight films, and this is merely a subjective determination as to how they fare in relation to each other.
 So, without further ado, let’s go.

 Don’t get me wrong, Nomadland is perfectly fine for what it is.
 The late 2010s saw no shortage of mumblecore-inspired slice-of-life features dominated by amateur casts.
 While the thought process behind their creation was admirable, they seldom featured anyone capable of carrying the narrative, which is bad because many of them were character studies.
 Nomadland doesn’t have this problem, as Frances McDormand is charismatic enough to carry a film on her own.
 It also does a much better job depicting the effects of the Great Recession of 2008 than Adam McKay’s The Big Short by virtue of being written by someone who doesn’t come across as a raging egotist.